| Effective Term: | 2026/05 |

 | Skills: |

-| S1. | perform calculations of probabilities; |
+| S1. | perform probability calculations using appropriate mathematical notation and combinatorial methods; |

 |

-| S2. | explain and calculate conditional probabilities and independent events; |
+| S2. | explain and compute conditional probabilities, independent events, and apply Bayes’ rule to relevant problems; |

 |